freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-algorithm-scripting/slice-and-splice.md

 ---

 ## Description

 <section id='description'>

 You are given two arrays and an index.

 Copy each element of the first array into the second array, in order.

-Begin inserting elements at index <code>n</code> of the second array.
+Begin inserting elements at index `n` of the second array.

 Return the resulting array.
 The input arrays should remain the same after the function runs.

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml